 A wetland and riparian base map for the Bay Area

 BAARI is a detailed base map of the Bay Area's aquatic features that have been mapped using a standard mapping protocol developed by SFEI's GIS team.
-BAARI includes all wetlands, open water, streams, ditches, tidal marshes and flats, and riparian areas.
+BAARI includes all wetlands, open water, streams, ditches, tidal marshes and flats.

 BAARI can be used to track changes in the amount, extent and condition of aquatic resources, serve as the base map for environmental monitoring study designs, and support resource planning and management efforts.
 BAARI is viewable on EcoAtlas, where users can browse the area's aquatic features and restoration projects on an interactive map.